When to See a Pediatrician About Your Child's Allergies

 If your child has food allergy symptoms, the doctor may suggest not eating certain foods for several days to see if the symptoms go away.

-The allergist may suggest shots to make your child less sensitive to allergy triggers.
+The allergist may suggest shots or oral tablets to gradually make your child less sensitive to allergy triggers.